-This Apple & Blueberry Bake was one of those unplanned spur of the moment bakes, they’re the best!
+This Apple and Blueberry Bake was originally one of those unplanned spur of the moment bakes, they’re the best!
 No pressure or expectations just have and go and see what happens.

 I had some eating apples that were getting old, this doesn’t happen often in our house, my two get through between 14-24 apples a week!
 I also had some blueberries that were soon to be past their best and I thought ‘what the heck, they’ll make a good bake’!
 Fruit does wonders for GF baking, the moisture in the fruit increases and retains the moisture in the bake, in fact veggies do too which is why chocolate courgette cake is so yummy!
 Plus a splash of blueberry colour is always a welcome sight in baking.

-A perfectly simple Apple and Blueberry tray bake to make for an afternoon tea, also a great way to use up apples that may be passing their best.
+A simple and deliciously light Apple and Blueberry tray bake to make for afternoon tea, also a great way to use up apples that may be passing their best.
 This makes 8 bar size pieces or 9 squares and keeps well for up to three days.

 - Juice of 1 Lemon